-The next figure shows an expanded example of a display plane derived from S-101 showing one of the display planes for S-101 – this one contains navigation aids.
+Figure 11-12 shows an expanded example of a display plane derived from S-101 showing one of the display planes for S-101 – this one contains navigation aids.
 The specification for one feature has been expanded as an example.
 As described earlier in this specification, the drawing order and viewing group given in the portrayal catalogue can be overridden for interoperation purposes by different values encoded here, on a per-feature (type) basis.